 Red wine can lower bad cholesterol levels, or low-density lipoprotein (LDL), and boost high-density lipoprotein (HDL), or good cholesterol.
 It can reduce your risk of blood clots by opening up your blood vessels for healthier circulation.

-Whether you’re reaching for a pinot grigio or a malbec, always practice drinking in moderation.
+Always practice drinking in moderation, whether you’re reaching for a pinot grigio or a malbec.
 There is no healthy wine if you drink too much of it.

 5 of the Healthiest Traditional Wines